brikis98/yevgeniy-brikman-homepage/_posts/2011-07-12-obsessed-with-apocalypse.md

 [tombs](https://picasaweb.google.com/brikis98/StanfordUniversityAndSanFrancisco#5311787931551401746)
 and
 [churches](https://picasaweb.google.com/brikis98/StanfordUniversityAndSanFrancisco#5311786471214911810)
 provide a workout for my mind.
-It’s especially fun on summer nights: the semester is over, so most students have left, and the few stragglers usually clear off campus once the sun has set.
+It's especially fun on summer nights: the semester is over, so most students have left, and the few stragglers usually clear off campus once the sun has set.
 On many occasions, I've gone for miles without seeing a single person.
 I run through the hallways of the central quad